lowhrtz/PyPlayMusic/README.md

 # PyPlayMusic
-Python/Tk-based player for playing music in a Google Play Music account.
+Python/Tk-based player for music in a Google Play Music account.